 #4: Riddles and Trivia

 I love a good riddle or trivia night at the pub.
 And, I also love to use them in my classes!
 The only problem with trivia and riddles is that it’s pretty difficult to find good ones for ESL students, especially beginners.
-But, I finally found something that was written for ESL students specifically.
-Although I usually make all my own materials for my classes, I used the Monster Pack every single day.
 While mostly a reading activity, you can turn it into a speaking activity by getting students to answer the questions out loud as a class.

 #5: ESL Surveys